 A tip to make your updates more powerful is to tag people in the updates, and add hashtags.

-10. Comment on, and “like” other people’s LinkedIn updates and Pulse articles.
+10. Comment on and react to other people’s LinkedIn updates and Pulse articles.

 Chiming in on others’ updates and Pulse articles does double duty: